mesosphere/dcos-commons/frameworks/cassandra/docs/connecting-clients.md

 Once the service is running, you may view information about its endpoints via either of the following methods:
 - CLI:
-  - List endpoint types: `dcos beta-cassandra endpoints`
+  - List endpoint types: `dcos $packagename endpoints`
-  - View endpoints for an endpoint type: `dcos beta-cassandra endpoints <endpoint>`
+  - View endpoints for an endpoint type: `dcos $packagename endpoints <endpoint>`
 - Web:
   - List endpoint types: `<dcos-url>/service/cassandra/v1/endpoints`
   - View endpoints for an endpoint type: `<dcos-url>/service/cassandra/v1/endpoints/<endpoint>`

 By default, the DC/OS Apache Cassandra Service exposes only the `native-client` endpoint type, which shows the locations for all Cassandra nodes in the cluster.
 If you have enabled the Thrift protocol in your service configuration, a `thrift-client` endpoint will also be listed.
-To see node addresses for use by native clients, such as `cqlsh`, run `dcos beta-cassandra endpoints native-client`.
+To see node addresses for use by native clients, such as `cqlsh`, run `dcos $packagename endpoints native-client`.
 A typical response will look like the following:

 ```json
 {